If you’ve never flown on a plane before and have only done road trips, thinking about it can be both exciting and nervewracking.

 Going through security is one of the most stressful things for many people at the airport, even if they’re a frequent flyer.

-The rules seem to change frequently and based on airport and their scanning equipment, so you don’t always have to take your shoes off now and sometimes they ask you to keep food/your laptop/electronics out of your bags, and other times you can put them in.
+You don’t always have to take your shoes off now, and sometimes they ask you to take your food/laptop/electronics out of your bags, while other times you can keep them in.

-As you weave your way through the security line, keep an eye on what’s happening in front of you with security and what the security workers are asking of passengers – if you see everyone taking their shoes off, plan to take yours off too.
+As you weave your way through the security line, keep an eye on what’s happening in front of you with security and what the security workers are asking of passengers – if you see everyone taking their shoes off, plan to take yours off, too.

 7. Keep Your Passport/License and Boarding Pass Handy at All Times